bennnym/Blog-Posts/BlogDraft.md

 When you run a LINQ it returns an IEnumerable\<T>, so it doesn't actually save the results of the query into memory.
 It just saves the actual query and delays the execution until later when it is looped over or a value type is extracted from the variable it is saved in.

 So in this specific example when the code is iterating over the `moreThanFiveLetters` IEnumerable it executes the query on the `names` List and its current contents at the time of the loops' execution.
+In the above example the loop is executed after the `names` list has had the first element assigned to "benjamin".

-This means that the above code actually writes `benjamin, alexia, sumanth` to the console.
+This means that the above code actually outputs `benjamin, alexia, sumanth` to the console.

 To really drum home the concept let's consider the following code ( it is the same as the above code, only I have cast the IEnumerable into a List with .ToList() ):